What is an Australian Working Holiday Maker/Work & Holiday (WHM) Visa?

 The basic requirements for obtaining one of these visas are:

-- At the time of your visa application, you must be 18 years or older, but not have turned 31 or older.
+- At the time of your visa application, you must be 18 years or older, but not have turned 31 (inclusive) and Canadian, French and Irish citizens 18 to 35 years old (inclusive).

 - You must not have entered Australia on a WHV in the past.